-Chocolate almond butter protein balls – are a great for individual who are seeking energy snacks that are high in protein and paleo friendly too.
+Chocolate protein balls – are a great for individual who are seeking energy snacks that are high in protein and paleo friendly too.

-I dealt with my frustration by creating my own balls – its fun and the list of added ingredients are as few or as many as you like – Nuts, fruit, seeds, grains, butters, cacao etc… you name it!
+I dealt with my frustration with storebrought so called healthy snacks by creating my own balls – its fun and the list of added ingredients are as few or as many as you like – Nuts, fruit, seeds, grains, butters, cacao etc… you name it!

-You don’t have to partake in the exercise to eat these, bring them to work with you as a healthy snack or simply eat them on the go.
+You don’t have to partake in exercise to eat these chocolate protein balls, bring them to work with you as a healthy snack or simply eat them on the go.
 They’re quick and so easy to make – no fuss simply pulse in the food processor and mold into shape.

 Go on!
 You know you want to make these chocolate almond butter protein balls.Print